Ukrainians in China: Interwar period and World War II

 After the Russian Civil War (particularly after the dissolution of the Far Eastern Republic), the Ukrainian community in Manchuria found its size bolstered by political refugees from Green Ukraine.
 Many of the Green Ukrainian movement's leaders fled to Manchuria out of fear of persecution, establishing themselves in Harbin and other cities throughout Manchuria.
 There, they received a chilly reception from the Chinese government, which, in spite of its support for Ukrainians in the Russian Civil War, began attempting to suppress Ukrainian nationalism in 1923.
 Though some of the Ukrainian communities dispersed (leaving for Hong Kong, Shanghai, or South America), the Ukrainian diaspora in China continued to function.

 The Harbin Ukrainian community was also noticed by the Organization of Ukrainian Nationalists leader Yevhen Konovalets, who sent several OUN members to establish contacts with the community in the mid-1930s.
 This expedition also aimed to establish connections with the Empire of Japan, which had seized Manchuria and established the puppet state of Manchukuo in 1932.
 Konovalets also visited Manchuria to contact the city's Ukrainian community.
 In 1937, OUN members who had organised the Horodok post office attack and subsequently fled to Italy were sent to Manchuria with the intention of cooperating with the Japanese government in activities aimed at restoring Green Ukraine and combatting the Soviet government.
 However, relations between the OUN and Japan quickly soured, with the OUN's refusal to cooperate with the Harbin Russians.

-During the interwar period, Ukrainian organisations continued to be established in Harbin, including a chapter of the Ukrainian Youth Association and Prosvita.
-The Ukrainian community in Manchuria boomed at this time, with an estimated population of 30,000-45,000 in the 1930s.
+During the interwar period, Ukrainian organisations continued to be established in Harbin, including a chapter of the Ukrainian Youth Association (which became the Ukrainian Far Eastern Sich) and Prosvita.
+The Ukrainian community in Manchuria boomed at this time, with an estimated population of 30,000–45,000 in the 1930s.
 However, the boom ultimately proved to be short-lived, as the Soviet invasion of Manchuria sent the community fleeing southwards to Tianjin and Shanghai.
 As the Chinese Civil War progressed, many remaining Ukrainians were evacuated to Taiwan, the United Kingdom, the United States, Canada, Australia, the Philippines.

 Present status

 There remains an ethnically Ukrainian community in China, though it is almost entirely assimilated, and its size is unknown (estimates range from 5,000 to 20,000).
 Since Euromaidan and the Revolution of Dignity, an increased interest in Ukrainian culture has emerged among Chinese Ukrainians.
 These interests have been supported by a new generation of Ukrainian students studying in China and the Ukrainian embassy in China.
 In April 2014, the Association of Ukrainian Students was formed to establish communication between Ukrainian university students in China.

 Chinese Ukrainians have also organised themselves, participating in cultural and charity events and creating informational resources about their history.
 Oleksandr Kamenskyi, leader of the Ukrainian community of Guangzhou, has cited Russian attitudes towards Ukraine as responsible for bringing members of the Ukrainian diaspora in China closer together.
-In the city of Shanghai (home to 300-700 Ukrainians), Ukrainian cultural events have also been organised.
+In the city of Shanghai (home to 300–700 Ukrainians), Ukrainian cultural events have also been organised.